-We have audited the financial statements of the Stark County District Board of Health (the District), as of and for the year ended December 31, 2000, and have issued our report thereon dated June 29, 2001.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the Stark County District Board of Health (the District), as of and for the year ended December 31, 2001, and have issued our report thereon dated June 27, 2002.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.